 Ask a conservator

 Resist the temptation to carry out basic procedures yourself as even simple treatment can result in unforeseen damage.
-Something as simple as tightening a slack canvas can result in tearing, over-expansion or splitting tacking margins when executed incorrectly.
+Something as simple as tightening a slack canvas can result in tearing, over-expansion, or split tacking margins.

 Acrylic – Resin is the medium for modern synthetic paint, used by artists since the 1950s.

 Alligator cracks – A pattern of drying cracks that resemble alligator skin and are associated with different drying rates of paint layers.

 Blanch(ing) – An opaque whiteish discolouration on the surface of a painting, occurring in the binding medium or within the varnish film itself.